mpounsett/nagiosplugin/doc/logging.rst

 =======

 When something does not work as expected, plugins should provide diagnostic output.
-Since the Nagios :term:`plugin API` requires the status line always first, simply putting print statements in the plugin code is not an option.
+Since the :term:`Nagios plugin API` requires the status line always first, simply putting print statements in the plugin code is not an option.

 :py:mod:`nagiosplugin` provides a :py:class:`Logger` object which is passed to